mikhail-nikolskiy/opencv-wiki/How_to_contribute.md

 4. If you have added new functionality, you should update/create the relevant documentation, as well as add tests for it to the testsuite.
 5. Try not to include "oops" commits - ones that just fix an error in the previous commit.
 If you have those, then before submitting [squash](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Squashing-Commits) those fixes directly into the commits where they belong.
 6. Make sure to choose the right base branch and to follow the [[Coding_Style_Guide]] for your code.
+7. Make sure to add test for new functionality or test that reproduces fixed bug with related test data.
+Please do not add extra images or videos, if some of existing media files are suitable.
+8. Make sure to add performance test, if you propose optimization or the patch could affect performance of major functionality.
+See [HowToWritePerfTests](HowToWritePerfTests) page to implement good test and [HowToUsePerfTests](HowToUsePerfTests) page to run performance tests properly.

 Testing and merging pull requests
 ---------------------------------